Posted on 1/7/2016 in Digital Marketing

 Why PPC Is Competitive for Higher Education

-Pay per click platforms like Google AdWords are notorious for being expensive, especially with the increasing cost of AdWords.
+Pay per click platforms like Google Ads are notorious for being expensive, especially with the increasing cost of Google Ads.
 From 2012 to 2014 the average cost per click rose 40%!

 - Marketers are willing to put more money towards ad spend because they are purchasing premium online real estate.
 Their ads show at the top of search results that tens of thousands of eyes see.
 This results in brand awareness even if the users don’t click on it.
 People see the ad and when it gets repeated, they can recognize the name in the future when they’re looking for your services again.

-- Higher LTV, Means More Money to Spend
+- Higher LTV, Means More Money to Spen

 Now you understand why PPC for higher education is so expensive, we can focus on how to reduce your cost per lead.
 Testing and altering your website for conversion optimization can lower your overall CPL.
 Here’s how: